 The Robalo Limited Warranty Policy may be transferred to subsequent owner(s) providing the Ownership Transfer Record (OTR) is completed and returned to the Robalo Customer Service Office.
 The OTR is located at the end of this chapter.
 Subsequent owner(s) will receive the balance of warranty available subject to a \$100.00 deductible per occurrence for claims filed in accordance with the Robalo Limited Warranty Policy.
-The Ownership Transfer fee is \$50.00 and should be submitted with the Ownership Transfer Record to the Robalo Customer Service Office.
+The Ownership Transfer fee is \$500.00 for boats with hull lengths less than 24 feet and \$1,000 for boats with hull lengths of 24 feet or more.

-ROBALO BOATS LLC LIMITED WARRANTY 2002 and subsequent Model Years P. O. Box 928 Nashville, GA 31639 returned to Robalo within ten (10) days after purchase by the original retail purchaser To initiate and validate this Robalo Boats LLC Limited Warranty, the warranty registration card must be each new fiberglass boat manufactured by it is free from defects in material and workmanship. of any claim of defect must be made in writing to Robalo within one year from date of original purchase below, for a period of ONE YEAR from the date of purchase, Robalo Boats LLC (Robalo) warrants that within 30 days of sale or transfer of boat and the payment of an administrative transfer fee This Robalo One Year Limited Warranty is transferable by the owner only upon application to Robalo PART 1 - THE ONE YEAR LIMITED WARRANTY - Subject to the limitations to coverage discussed Notification
+ROBALO BOATS LLC LIMITED WARRANTY 2002 and subsequent Model Years P. O. Box 928 Nashville, GA 31639 returned to Robalo within ten (10) days after purchase by the original retail purchaser.
+To initiate and validate this Robalo Boats LLC Limited Warranty, the warranty registration card must be below, for a period of ONE YEAR from the date of purchase, Robalo Boats LLC (Robalo) warrants that within 30 days of sale or transfer of boat and the payment of an administrative transfer fee of any claim of defect must be made in writing to Robalo within one year from date of original purchase. each new fiberglass boat manufactured by it is free from defects in material and workmanship.
+This Robalo One Year Limited Warranty is transferable by the owner only upon application to Robalo PART 1 - THE ONE YEAR LIMITED WARRANTY - Subject to the limitations to coverage discussed Notification